jasperalani/wp-db-merge/README.md

     to a file for execution later.
  7. Set `$options['data']['name']` to an arbitrary name.
  8. Run `merge.php` using the php executable

+## Caution:
+Create backups of your databases before using this tool!